AustinCodingAcademy/311_wk4_day2_node_mysql/README.md

 The route is going to look like this: http://localhost:4001/users/389

 Where 389 is the `:id` parameter in the route.
 Our job is to select just the row that matches that id and return it.
-Write a SELECT statement WHERE id = the req param id
+Write a SELECT statement WHERE id = the req params id

 Look at the following line where it says `mysql.format()`.
 What do you think goes in those brackets?
-Hint.. it's the req param id
+Hint.. it's the req params id

 ### createUser